 Menopause occurs due to a decline in the levels of estrogen and progesterone, which are the two hormones responsible for a person’s menstrual cycle.
 These hormones also help to support a developing pregnancy.

 Birth control pills contain synthetic forms of one or both of these two hormones.
-Combination pills contain both types of hormone.
+Combination pills contain both types of hormones.
 Taking these hormones can prevent the body from recognizing the natural decline in estrogen and progesterone that occurs during menopause.

 As a result, the symptoms that a person typically experiences during perimenopause may not be as apparent or noticeable if they are taking birth control pills.
-One such symptom is an irregular period, which is extremely common during this stage.
+One such symptom is an irregular period, which is very common during this stage.

-However, a person who is taking the minipill, which only contains a synthetic form of progesterone, may be more likely to experience irregular bleeding and hot flashes during early menopause.
+However, a person who is taking the minipill, which contains only a synthetic form of progesterone, may be more likely to experience irregular bleeding and hot flashes during early menopause.